May 13, 2017; revised November 4, 2017; March 20, 2021; January 15, 2022; December 8, 2022

 The Six Sense Faculties Detect Six Types of Rupa

-- All six types are eventually EXPERIENCED by the mind, i.e., with citta (thoughts) with cētasika (mental factors) in them.
+- All six types of rupa are EXPERIENCED by the mind, i.e., with citta (thoughts) with cētasika (mental factors) in them.

 - For details of how the mind experiences the sensory inputs that come through the six “sense doors,” see “Brain – Interface between Mind and Body.”